polyphony-chat/docs/SPECIFICATION.md

 ### 3.3 WebSockets

-WebSockets in polyproto-core are used for real-time communication between user/bot clients and servers.
-WebSockets are used both in *Client-Home server* and *Client-foreign server* communication.
+In polyproto-core, WebSockets facilitate real-time communication between user/bot clients and servers, and they are employed in both Client-Home Server and Client-Foreign Server communication.

 WebSocket connections to polyproto-core servers consist of the following cycle: